lukas-pointner-gabriel/portfolio/README.md

 ## Further Experience in Drive Technology
 **Developed a low-loss form-fit shifting element**
-  - Contributed to the development of a form-fit shifting element for automatic transmission allowing the drag losses to be reduced by up to 90% compared to wet multi-plate shifting elements
+  - Contributed to the development of a form-fit shifting element for automatic transmission allowing the drag losses to be reduced by up to 90%
   -	Developed an MBS model of the shifting element to analyze the impact of form-fit shift on dynamics and comfort and validated the model based on experimental test runs
   -	Developed an MBS model of a 9-speed automatic transmission to analyze impact of form-fit shift on dynamics and comfort